carpentries/carpentries.org-archive/pages/core-team-projects.md

 In July, we systematised [our tagging system on The Carpentries blog](https://carpentries.org/posts-by-tags/) to improve the discoverability of our nearly 200 blog posts.
 Based on feedback from community members, in October, we extended this tagging system to the [Data Carpentry](https://datacarpentry.org/blog/), [Library Carpentry](https://librarycarpentry.org/blog/), and [Software Carpentry](https://software-carpentry.org/blog/) blogs through a [Hacktoberfest Tagathon](https://carpentries.org/blog/2019/10/carpentries-tagathon/).
 With fourteen years of posts on the [Software Carpentry blog](https://software-carpentry.org/blog/dates/), updating tags is a work-in-progress.
 We welcome your contributions to re-tagging our old posts at any time!

-#### Planning for Implementation of CoC Task Force Recommendations

-In Q3, the Task Force for incidents outside the mandate of The Carpentries Code of Conduct Committee released [a set of recommendations](https://carpentries.org/blog/2019/09/cocc-taskforce-summary-recommendations/).
-This quarter, five Carpentries core team members met to do some initial planning to implement the task force’s recommendations.
-This planning included identifying tasks and projects for the core team and Executive Council, and recommendations on how to move forward on this work.
-Much of the work the team completed involved brainstorming; roadmaps will be developed in Q1 and Q2 of 2020 to plan and pilot this work using our [‘Plan.
-Pilot.
-Pursue.’](https://github.com/carpentries/task-forces/blob/master/guide-to-piloting-taskforce-recommendations.md) framework.
-For example, we discussed the overall goal of supporting and maintaining community, and in collaboration with Malvika Sharan, decided to expand her proposed Code of Conduct Facilitator program such that we onboard Community Facilitators.
-Planning this type of initiative will be a priority for the Community Development Team in the first quarter of 2020.

 #### Expressing Gratitude To and From Our Community

 Throughout the month of December, we are practicing [our community values](https://carpentries.org/blog/2019/11/carpentries-values/) of “Valuing All Contributions” and “Community Collaboration” through our [Gratitudes Series](https://carpentries.org/blog/2019/11/carpentries-gratitudes-series/).
 We extend heartfelt thanks to all of the individuals, committee and task force members, and all others who support The Carpentries mission.
 Read all of the messages of gratitude so far and watch the [green-stickies tag on our blog](https://carpentries.org/posts-by-tags/#blog-tag-green-stickies) for upcoming posts.
 If your task force or committee isn’t listed yet, and would like to add your message of gratitude, get in touch with us at [team@carpentries.org](mailto:team@carpentries.org).